AnTriEx and ViTriEx

 What is AnTriEx?

-AnTriEx stands for Analog Triage Exercise.
-It is a simulation tool that allows participants to practise how to organise, communicate, lead, make decisions and prioritise in mass casualty situations.
-It is a highly flexible, portable, and easy-to-apply tool that focuses on the learning and interaction of the participants.
-The simulation is done in person and the scenario is a fictional mass casualty event, based on real situations.
-The participants are taken to a mass casualty scene where the casualties are simulated by frisbees with attached information about their vital status.
+The simulation is done in person and the scenario is a fictional mass casualty event, based on a real situation.
+The participants are taken to a mass casualty scene where the casualties are symbolised by frisbee-like boards with attached information about "the patients" vital status.
 The participants coordinate themselves as a team in order to prioritise among the injured, provide primary care, communicate and make decisions in a chaotic and stressful environment, where resources and information is scarce.

 AnTriEx can easily be adapted to the needs and level of knowledge of the participants.